Please provide your zip code to see plans in your area.

 Iowa operates a partnership exchange with the federal government.
 Iowa residents use the federal marketplace, HealthCare.gov, to compare and purchase coverage.
 The state is responsible for plan management, consumer assistance, and Medicaid eligibility determination.
+72,240 people enrolled in health plans through the Iowa exchange during the open enrollment period for 2022 coverage.

 Iowa’s plan management functions include selecting and monitoring the qualified health plans (QHP) that offer policies on the exchange.
 Iowa’s role in consumer assistance is education and outreach, coordinating the in-person consumer assisters, and overseeing the Navigator program.
 The federal government manages the exchange website and call center, and funds the Navigator program.